alaurenson/Shantou-2018/Assembly/README.md

 # For JDK
 $ javac
 ```
-If you're missing any of them, please follow the above links and install them!
+If you're missing any of them, please follow the above links and install them if you can!

+The Java link will have both JRE and JDK.

 #### Now that we have all of our dependencies installed, we'll download the programs that actually perform the analysis and assembly.